mlochbaum/BQN/implementation/codfns.md

 ## Comments

-Aaron advocates the almost complete separation of code from comments (thesis) in addition to his very terse style as a general programming methodology.
-I find that this practice makes it hard to connect the documentation to the code, and is very slow in providing a summary or reminder of functionality that a comment might.
-One comment on each line makes a better balance of compactness and faster accessibility in my opinion.
-Recently Co-dfns has added comments in a similar volume, with a full-line comment for every group of two to three lines.
+At the time I began work on BQN, Aaron advocated the almost complete separation of code from comments (thesis) in addition to his very terse style as a general programming methodology.
+I find that such a style makes it hard to connect the documentation to the code, and is very slow in providing a summary or reminder of functionality that a comment might.
+I chose one comment per line as a better balance of compactness and faster accessibility.

+Subsequently Co-dfns undertook perhaps the greatest shift in comment-to-code ratio that's ever happened.
+Aaron began by adding a full-line comment for every group of two to three lines, not too far from BQN.
+Then he converted the whole thing to a literate program using the noweb framework and is working on writing the prose half, perhaps a half page per line of code.
+This could make development harder but it seems like a great way to make it easier to get into a difficult style of programming, so I'm interested to see how it goes.

 ## Is it a good idea?